perhov/hgdnshooks/README.md

   * [python](http://www.python.org) 2.6 or newer
   * [pyparsing](https://pypi.python.org/pypi/pyparsing) 1.5 or newer

+The existing zone files needs to have the SOA serial number on a line by itself, and the line must end with the comment `; Serialnumber`.
+Example:

+    :::text
+    $ORIGIN example.com.
+    @	IN	SOA	ns.example.com. hostmaster.example.com. (
+    				0000000000 ; Serialnumber
+    				3600    ; Refresh
+    				900     ; Retry
+    				604800  ; Expire
+    				3600 )  ; Minimum TTL

 ### Step 2: Create the repository

 Convert the directory containing your DNS zone data to a Mercurial